ivan-borovets/fastapi-clean-example/README.md

 implementations outside the application's boundaries.
 Pursuing purity on the outermost layer is more likely to result in overengineering than in practical gains.

-My approach retains nearly all the advantages of Clean Architecture while simplifying real-world development.
+My approach retains nearly all advantages of Clean Architecture while simplifying real-world development.
 When needed, adapters can be removed along with the external components they're written for, which isn't a significant issue.